XHYN-PH/exagear-302/README.md

 ## ⚠️ Warning
 - I'm not the creator of this cache.
 All files used on this cache is from respective owners/developers.
-- Not tested if there's still "pagefile.pif" virus. **USE AT YOUR OWN RISK**
+- Not tested if there's still "pagefile.pif" virus. **USE AT YOUR OWN RISK!!**

 ## 📄 Description